-Joining the Park District in this water awareness campaign is the Pauly D Foundation, an initiative created by the DelleGrazie family of St. Charles whose 4-year-old son, Pauly, died in June, 2014, as the result of a drowning accident.
+This water awareness campaign was founded with the Pauly D Foundation, created by the DelleGrazie family of St. Charles whose 4-year-old son, Pauly, died in June, 2014, as the result of a drowning accident.
 It is the Foundation’s mission to honor Pauly’s memory by advocating for water safety and drowning prevention.

 But before the aquatic fun begins, swimmers are urged to commit to water awareness through the park district’s “Swim Safe” pledge program.
 Participants agree to honor the Safe Swimmer pledge which promotes the five basic tenets of water safety awareness:

 5) swim with a lifeguard or adult on duty